-Life-wide learning, inside and outside classroom and school, enables learning at different time points and locations.
-Students can acquire visual, aesthetic and artistic experiences and information from different environments to broaden their artistic mind, and improve their understanding of the relationship between arts and life.
+Life-wide learning incorporates learning activities inside and outside classroom, during and after school time.
+Students can acquire visual, aesthetic and artistic experiences and information from different environments to broaden their perspectives, and improve their understanding of the relationship between arts and life.

 Paper-making workshop: Students were very engaged in making recycled paper.

 Students met with a paper-cutting artist and learnt different paper-cutting skills which broadened their horizons

 In addition to the class content centering around visual arts, multidisciplinary activities are arranged to create more versatile learning experiences.